Originally posted on October 8th, 2015. Updated on May 30th, 2018

 The Data Scientist is one of the most sought after positions in tech – and much of the business world.
 But the demand is very quickly outstripping the supply.

 McKinsey estimates that by 2018, the U.S. economy will have a shortage of 140,000 to 190,000 people with analytical expertise.
 And if you’re a startup or business that’s looking to expand your data science operations, that might sound a little scary.

 Data science is more important today than ever before.
 A company that doesn’t properly utilize it may end up falling behind the competition.
 Whole industries are sprouting out of data science, including machine learning and artificial intelligence.
 Businesses that fail to see the importance of hiring the best data scientists are only doing themselves a disservice.
 Hiring a data scientist with the right expertise, refined skills, and big ideas to join your team is going to make a big difference in the long run.
 The big question is how to do it because the competition for data science talent is fierce.

 How can you attract top talent in such a competitive market?

-We’re not saying it’s going to be easy, but with these tips from Data Scientist at Insightly, Sara Vera, it’s certainly going to get a lot easier!
+We’re not saying it’s going to be easy.
+After all, a highly qualified data scientist candidate can become a valuable team member, so it’s no wonder that a company would seek hiring one with the right skills.
+But with these tips from Data Scientist at Insightly, Sara Vera, it’s certainly going to get a lot easier!